folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance with mod-users, this role will fail*

+## mod-users-bl-data
+Sample data for the mod-users-bl business logic module.
+Depends on:
+- tenant-data
+- mod-users-data

+*Note: without a running Okapi instance with mod-users-bl and mod-users installed and enabled, this role will fail.*

 ## mod-users-data
 Sample data for the mod-users backend module.
 Depends on tenant-data.